-Solid and liquid substances in the lab are often heated.
-A bunsen burner produces a single open flame.
 It is used for sterilizing objects and heating.
-The gas used could be natural gas or a liquified petroleum gas like methane.
+The gas used could be natural gas or liquified petroleum gas like methane.

 9. Magnifying glass

-As a child, you probably played around with a magnifying glass.
-This common lab equipment produces a magnified image of an object.
+This common laboratory apparatus produces a magnified image of an object.
 It's basically a convex lens in a frame with a handle.

-Also referred to as a newton meter, this scale is used to measure the weight of an object by the tension of a spring.
-It consists of spring on one side and a hook on the other.
+It is also referred to as a Newton meter.
+The scale is used to measure the weight of an object by the tension of a spring.
+It consists of a spring on one side and a hook on the other.

 12. Measuring cylinder

-This simple piece of chem lab equipment is used to deliver known volumes of a substance.
+This simple piece of chemistry laboratory apparatus is used to deliver known volumes of a substance.
 It is often used during titrations.
 It is a long graduated tube with a stopcock on at the lower end.
 The most popular burettes are the 50ml, 25 ml, and 10ml varieties.

 Solids are often weighed before use, as some experiments require exact amounts of substances.
 A balance is used to weigh objects.
 Analytical and toploading balances are the most commonly used types.

-Funnels are yet another essential kind of lab apparatus.
+Funnels are yet another essential kind of apparatus.
 They are used to deliver substances into vessels with small openings.
 There are several types, each with a different function, such as filter, thistle, and dropping funnels.
-Büchner and Hirsch funnels are good examples of organic chemistry lab equipment.
+Büchner and Hirsch's funnels are good examples of organic chemistry laboratory apparatus.

 17. Wash bottle

-A wash bottle is a squeeze container with a long nozzle.
-It is used to rinse lab glassware and for sterilization.
+A wash bottle is a squeeze container with an extended nozzle.
+It is used to rinse glassware and for sterilization.
 Wash bottles are mostly made out of polyethylene.
 Depending on the task you wish to perform, you can fill it with another solvent, for example, ethanol or deionized water.

-When working in a lab, you often have to deal with chemicals, heat, and other hazardous substances.
+When working in a laboratory, you often have to deal with chemicals, heat, and other hazardous substances.
 Tongs are used to grasp harmful objects and also hold hot vessels.
-Each type of tongs is designed for a particular use.
-Common examples are beaker, utility, and crucible tongs.
+Each type of tong is designed for a particular use.
+Typical examples are beakers, utility, and crucible tongs.

 You will not miss this equipment in any physics lab.
 An ammeter is used to measure the amount of current in a circuit.
-The SI unit of current is amperes, hence the name.
+The SI unit of current is Amperes (A).